Updated on June 24, 2019

 The UTZ program adopts a balanced approach to sustainability, considering people, planet and profit in equal measure.
-Today, we take a look at sustainable cocoa with the environmental pillar in mind and with the help of Henriette Walz, Climate Change & Environmental Expert.
+Today, we take a look at sustainable cocoa with the environmental pillar in mind and with the help of Henriette Walz, Global Lead Deforestation.
 She explains how your company is supporting the planet by sourcing sustainable cocoa.

 Certified cocoa helps fight deforestation